leosac/access-control/src/modules/wiegand/Wiegand.md

 8. `AUTODETECT` allows the module to read and create different type of credentials.
 It can read a pin code or a card number, or both.
 The pin code can be read if the reader is either in 4 bits or 8 bits mode.

-@warning The `AUTODETECT` mode is not compatible with the Wiegand Buffered mode.
+@warning The `AUTODETECT` mode is not compatible with the hardware Wiegand-Buffered mode.

 You can see [this](@ref auth_data_type) for more the message passing specific specification about those modes.
 Note that multiple mode share a common message implementation.